FreshRSS/Extensions/xExtension-LlmClassification/README.md

 **Search filters** (one per line): Only entries matching at least one filter are classified.
 Uses [FreshRSS Boolean search syntax](https://freshrss.github.io/FreshRSS/en/users/10_filter.html).
 Leave empty to classify all entries.

+**Re-classify when content changes** (default: on): When a feed republishes an existing article, FreshRSS treats it as updated even if nothing semantically changed (e.g. a tweaked date, a reformatted author, a new enclosure attribute).
+To avoid wasted API calls, the extension stores a hash of the prompt it sent for each classified entry.
+On a feed update:

+- If the prompt would be identical, the previous tags are restored and the LLM is **not** called.
+- If the prompt has actually changed and this option is **on**, the LLM is called again to refresh the tags.
+- If the prompt has changed and this option is **off**, the previous tags are kept and the LLM is **not** called.

 ## How it works

 1. A new article arrives in FreshRSS
 2. The extension checks if tag classification is enabled and the article matches the configured search filters
 3. The user prompt is built by replacing placeholders with article data
+4. For updates of previously-classified articles, the new prompt is compared against the stored hash; if unchanged, the previous tags are restored and no API call is made
-4. The LLM API is called with the system prompt and the user prompt
+5. Otherwise, the LLM API is called with the system prompt and the user prompt
-5. The returned tags are validated (prefix prepended, whitelist enforced) and applied to the article
+6. The returned tags are validated (prefix prepended, whitelist enforced) and applied to the article
+7. The prompt hash and the list of LLM-assigned tags are stored on the entry so future updates can be deduplicated

 ## Changelog